-Transaction (Million n Volume n Baht) Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee Assignment of RATCH's staff to perform works for SEAN Administrative expenses 2.31 2.47 The agreement among SEAN's shareholders specifies that RATCH, as a result of its experience and expertise in management of hydroelectric power plants, will assign its personnel to jointly perform works in respect of engineering and finance of SEAN for the Nam Ngum 2 Hydroelectric Power Project.
+Transaction Volume (Million Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee Assignment of RATCH's staff to perform works for SEAN • Administrative expenses 2.31 2.47 The agreement among SEAN's shareholders specifies that RATCH, as a result of its experience and expertise in management of hydroelectric power plants, will assign its personnel to jointly perform works in respect of engineering and finance of SEAN for the Nam Ngum 2 Hydroelectric Power Project.
 Therefore, RATCH entered into an agreement with SEAN for assignment of its staff to perform works in SEAN for management of the Nam Ngum 2 Hydroelectric Power Project.
 The Audit Committee was of the opinion that such transaction was justifiable since RATCH had personnel and expertise in management of power projects.
 Moreover, the service fee under such agreement was calculated based on manpower, nature of work, and staff remuneration, and as such, such price was reasonable.